 I was introduced to the New Orleans restaurant scene firsthand during a family trip.

-My parents introduced my brother and me to their favorite restaurants, several of which are inarguably the best places to eat in New Orleans.
+My parents took my brother and me to their favorite restaurants, several of which are inarguably the best places to eat in New Orleans.

 Each subsequent trip has given me a greater appreciation for this culturally-rich city.

 Below is my curated list of the best restaurants in New Orleans, which I'll update as I continue to exploring the city.